earthly/website/blog/_posts/2022-06-24-building-k8s-tekton.md

 As you learned in this tutorial, [Tekton](https://tekton.dev/) can be a useful framework for building applications in Kubernetes.
 You set up a basic Tekton workflow and deployed an application to your Kubernetes cluster from your Tekton CI/CD pipeline.
 With Tekton, you were able to quickly build your pipeline so that you could deploy your application right away.

-Tekton increases your flexibility and scalability, thus giving you major advantages when you’re using Kubernetes for your projects.
+Tekton increases your flexibility and scalability, thus giving you major advantages when you're using Kubernetes for your projects.

 ## Outside Article Checklist

-- [ ] Add in Author page
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally
   - Would any images look better `wide` or without the `figcaption`?
 - [ ] Run mark down linter (`lint`)